todom67/puppet_test_kitchen_stuff/docs/gcp_setup.md

 ## SSH Keys

 In order to bootstrap Linux nodes, you need to have SSH keys setup correctly.
-Here at Kohl's it will need to be added to the _my_project-infraci-sbx_ project metadata.
+For example, in GCP it will need to be added to the _my_project-infraci-sbx_ project metadata.

 ## Next Steps